parthadeori/Learn-Python/README.md

 9. 🎉 You should see the output of your program displayed in the integrated terminal or output panel of VS Code.

-Congratulations!
-You have completed the lesson and practiced your Python programming skills.

 <!-- ## **Code Playground**

 For an interactive experience and to see the actual code in action, you can visit the code playground for each lesson.
 The code playground links are provided in the `README.md` file of each lesson folder.